Billy1900/Awesome-AI-for-cybersecurity/security.md

 This repository lists [dynamic analysis tools](https://github.com/analysis-tools-dev/dynamic-analysis) for all programming languages, build tools, config files and more.

 # Misc
-- [ctf-wiki](https://ctf-wiki.org/): CTF Wiki mainly contains the basic skills for CTF
+- [CTF-wiki](https://ctf-wiki.org/): CTF Wiki mainly contains the basic skills for CTF.
+- [CTF tools](https://ctf-wiki.github.io/ctf-tools/): collections of tools used in CTF.